David Wilcockson “I” (Wilcoxon, Wilcox) of Tennessee:

 Surname Spelling unstable David “I” and includes Wilcoxson, Willcoxson, Wilcockson, Wilcoxon,Wilcoxen, Wilcocks, Wilcock, Willcox, Wilcox.
 Use of two syllables was more common in earlier years.

-Parents are currently debated; many advocates exist for John Wilcockson (~1720) + wife Sarah Boone; Current y-dna lacks enough tests, but possibly suggests a more distant relationship.
-Additional results could change this.
+Parents are currently debated; many advocates exist for John Wilcockson (~1720) + wife Sarah Boone; As of 8/12/2013, y-dna tests are not helping to define David Wilcockson’s relationship to his parents.

 Kezia ___, wife of David Wilcockson: